learning-zone/react-basics/README.md

 ## Q. What is difference between useEffect() vs componentDidMount()?

-In react when we use class based components we get access to lifecycle methods(like componentDidMount, componentDidUpdat, etc).
+In react when we use class based components we get access to lifecycle methods ( like `componentDidMount()`, `componentDidUpdate(), etc ).
 But when we want use a functional component and also we want to use lifecycle methods, then using useEffect() we can implement those lifecycle methods.

 **1. componentDidMount():**